defold/doc/docs/en/manuals/physics.md

 ## Restitution

 The restitution value sets the bounciness of the object.
-The value is usually between 0 (inelastic collision—the object does not bounce at all) and 1 (perfectly elastic collision—the object's velocity will be exactly reflected in the bounce)
+The value is usually between 0 (inelastic collision—the object does not bounce at all) and 1 (perfectly elastic collision---the object's velocity will be exactly reflected in the bounce)

 Restitution values between two shapes (`A` and `B`) are combined using the following formula: